NancyPatel11/Data-Mining-Course-Project-3/README.md

 1. deliveries.csv

-To predict the runs on each ball, we used the following .ipynb files which were imported as pickle files and used in our ball_prediction_api's 'predict' function:
+To predict the runs on each ball, we used the following .ipynb files which were imported as pickle files and used in our api's 'predict_runs_on_ball' function:

 1. ball_prediction.ipynb

 This file predicts the 'runs_off_bat' (runs on each ball) based on 'venue', 'batting team', 'bowling team' and 'striker', 'non striker', 'bowler', 'extras' and 'wides', 'no balls', 'byes', 'leg byes' and 'penalty', 'wicket type',and 'player dismissed'.
-We import this file as ball_prediction_rfc.pkl and used it in ball_prediction_api.py .
+We import this file as ball_prediction_rfc.pkl and used it in api.py .

 We have used deep neural network (dnn) as one of the models for prediction in this task.
 In the ball_prediction_api, for the label encoding fitting data, we have passed the pre-processed data from ball_prediction.ipynb as ball_prediction.csv .

 **Problem 2:**

+**Predicting the runs that two batsmen will make in a partnership**

+In order to predict the partnership runs that will be made by two batsmen, we used the dataset given below:

+1. deliveries.csv

+To predict the partnership runs that will be made by two batsmen, we used the following .ipynb file which were imported as pickle files:

+1. partnership_prediction.ipynb

+This file predicts the 'partnership_runs' based on 'venue', 'batting_team', 'bowling_team', 'striker' and 'non-striker'.
+We import this file as run_partnership.pkl and use it in api.py's 'predict_partnership_runs'.

+We have used various models like LinearRegression, RandomForestRegressor, XGBRegressor, PolynomialFeatures, CatBoostRegressor, LGBMRegression and Deep Neural Network for the prediction in this task.
+All the other descriptions are mentioned in the ipynb file while processing the data and training/testing the model.

 # Task 2